-(A-7) >Power Reactor Events= is a bi-monthly newsletter that compiles operating experience information about commercial nuclear power plants.
+(A-7) "Power Reactor Events" used to be a bimonthly newsletter that compiles operating experience information about commercial nuclear power plants.
 This includes summaries of noteworthy events and listings and/or abstracts of U.S. NRC and other documents that discuss safety-related or possible generic issues.